-The MCSD is committed to providing an environment supported by educators for improving school safety and increasing access to mental health supports for children and youth.
-The District will not tolerate violent and disruptive behavior which interferes with the orderly environment and the academic process of the school.
-Violations may lead to the removal of a student from the regular school setting and placement and or referral to an Alternative School and/or to mental health services.
+The Madison County School District is committed to providing an environment supported by educators for improving school safety and increasing access to mental health supports for children and youth.
+We will not tolerate violent and disruptive behavior which interferes with the orderly environment and the academic process of the school.
+Violations may lead to the removal of a student to an Opportunity School Placement or referral to mental health services.
 A committee will be established to consider the consequences of such behavior.
-The purpose of the committee is to review all relevant data for making a determination of placement and services.
-Appropriate school and district level staff, will be included in the committee.
-The parent/guardian will be notified in writing but does not have to be present for placement decisions.
-Any student who is determined to have brought a firearm or weapon must be referred to mental health services identified by the District.
+The purpose of the committee is review all relevant data for making a determination of placement and services.
+Appropriate Opportunity School staff, school-level staff and the parent will be included in the committee.
+The parent will be notified in writing but does not have to be present for placement decisions.